Hzy0913/arc-progress/README.md

 # arc-progress.js
 #### Arc animation progress bar drawn by canvas [中文文档](https://github.com/Hzy0913/arc-progress/blob/master/README_zh.md "中文文档")

-#### If you want to used it in the React, you can use the [react-arc-progress](https://github.com/Hzy0913/arc-progress/tree/react-arc-progress "react-arc-progress") component
+#### If you want to used it in the React, you can use the [react-arc-progress](https://github.com/Hzy0913/arc-progress/tree/react-arc-progress "react-arc-progress") component.
+Because of the use the React Hook, dependent React version need tobe >= 16.8.0

 <p align="center">
 <a href="http://preview.binlive.cn/arc-progress">